ReySKR/NaiveBayesCSharp/README.md

 I coded this back then for my last presentation in order to get the Abitur (general qualification for university entrance in Germany)

+# Dataset
+This contains the <a href="https://www.cs.cornell.edu/people/pabo/movie-review-data/rt-polaritydata.README.1.0.txt">polarity dataset</a> v1.0 from <a href="https://www.cs.cornell.edu/people/pabo/movie-review-data/">Moview Review Data</a>originally created by Bo Pang and Lillian Lee.

+Hint: Today (around 3 years later) I'm not sure how good this was implemented so take this with a grain of salt.
+But besides that, have fun with it! ;)